List of Seraph of the End episodes

 On March 31, 2015, it was announced that Funimation has licensed the series for streaming and home video release in North America.
 Hulu has streamed the series that same day.
-On May 13, 2015, Funimation announced that the English broadcast dub will stream every Wednesday on its "Dubble Talk" streaming block.
-The anime series was later broadcast in the United Kingdom on February 15, 2018.
+On May 13, 2015, Funimation announced that the English broadcast dub was available on the "Dubble Talk" streaming block.
+The anime series later aired in the United Kingdom on February 15, 2018.